 Each term, this section will be updated with the newest information regarding exams.
 You can also find information here on how to access exams and how grading works at Columbia Law School.

-Exam4 is the exam software used to administer all proctored (in-class) and take-home (remote) Law School exams.
+Exam4 is the exam software used to administer all proctored (in-class) and remote Law School exams.
 The Exam4 system is a secure environment for exam administration and is widely used by law schools and bar examiners.

 Students taking a Law School examination are expected to take an examination at the scheduled date and start time.
 Failure to do so will result in a grade of Failure (F) (see Rules for the J.D.
 Degree).
 Examination rules apply to all students taking a Law course, regardless of degree program.
 If you are unable to take an examination at the proper time, please email Registration Services at: [email protected].
 NOTE: If you start an exam late, you will not receive compensatory time.

 Any excuse granted on grounds of illness or other physical disability is conditioned upon receiving a satisfactory medical note from the attending physician.

 If you self-identify with the Office of Disability Services (ODS) and are granted special examination conditions, ODS will send confirmation of your exam accommodations to Registration Services.
 Shortly before the exam period Registration Services will email you with information about your exam accommodations.

 ANONYMOUS GRADING OF EXAMS: Final exams administered by Registration Services are graded anonymously.
 Therefore, students are NOT permitted to write their name on any page of an exam, and must NOT contact the instructor directly about an exam before final grades for the course are posted.
 If you experience any difficulty before or during an exam, you should notify Registration Services [email protected].
 Do not contact the instructor about an exam at any time before the final course grades are posted.